A Kirchberg type tensor theorem for operator systems: A Kirchberg type tensor theorem for operator systems

 \begin{proof} (i) Similarly as the proof of Theorem \ref{DCEP}, we can show that the identity map on $\ell^2_\infty \oplus_1 \ell^2_\infty$ is factorized as for unital completely positive maps $\Phi : \ell^2_\infty \oplus_1 \ell^2_\infty \to \mathfrak C_I$ and $\Psi : \mathfrak C_I \to \ell^2_\infty \oplus_1 \ell^2_\infty$.
 Assume to the contrary that $\mathfrak C_I \otimes_{\rm c} \mathfrak C_I = \mathfrak C_I \otimes_{\max} \mathfrak C_I$.
 Then, we have completely positive maps

 Since the positive cone of the maximal tensor product at each matrix level is the subcone of that of the commuting tensor product, we have

 This contradicts which was shown in \cite[Corollary 7.12]{FKPT}.
-Here, ${\rm NC}(n)$ is defined as the operator subsystem ${\rm span} \{ 1, h_1, \cdots, h_n\}$ of the universal $C^*$-algebra generated by self-adjoint contractions $h_1, \cdots, h_n$ \cite[Definition 6.1]{FKPT}.
+Here, ${\rm NC}(n)$ is defined as the operator subsystem ${\rm span} \{ 1, h_1, \cdots, h_n\}$ of the universal $C^*$-algebra generated by self-adjoint contractions $h_1, \cdots, h_n$ as in Definition 6.1 of the same paper.
 It is unitally completely order isomorphic to the coproduct (involving $n$ terms)